-Traveling across the Himalayas requires planning, as routes between Nepal, Tibet, and Bhutan are limited and regulated.
-Here’s a guide to the main options:
+Traveling across the Himalayas requires careful planning, as routes between Nepal, Tibet, and Bhutan are limited and strictly regulated.
+Due to geography, government regulations, and permit requirements, not all countries are directly connected.
+Understanding the available travel options in advance helps ensure a smooth, efficient, and stress-free journey.

 Nepal – Tibet Travel